spotahome/kooper/docs/concepts.md

 * Where is the update method?
 In the Kuberntes world there is the concept of state and eventual consistency and reconciliation loops.
-In a few words, You don't need to know if the resource is new or not, only that the state should bethis and eventually that state will be real in the cluster.
+In a few words, You don't need to know if the resource is new or not, only that the state should be this and eventually that state will be real in the cluster.

 * What happens if it errors my handling?
 The event will be requeued for a new handling in the future until it rate limits the maximum times allowed (if this isn't rate limited you could get stuck forever handling same resources)

 ### Operator

 All the concepts described above are glued together and create an operator.
-An [operator](https://coreos.com/operators/) its a concept invented by the CoreOS devs that is basically a regular controller that automates operator (we) actions, so we manage CRDs to represent resources that our controllers will manage them.
+An [operator](https://coreos.com/operators/) its a concept invented by the CoreOS devs that is basically a regular controller that automates operator (a person) actions, so we manage CRDs to represent resources that our controllers will manage them.
 Example:

 I need to deploy a Prometheus, set up configuration...
 Instead of doing this myself (as a human operator) I create a new resource kind called `Prometheus`, or in other words a CRD called `Prometheus` with different options and create a controller that knows how to set the required state for our Prometheus CRD (this means deploying, configuring, backups, updating... a Promethus instance.).